dewittethomas/portfolio-web-advanced/README.md

 ### Title

-The header displays my name, which features a CSS animation on hover.
+The header displays my name "Thomas Dewitte", which features a CSS animation on hover.

 This feature demonstrates: